 The two regulations create a complex regulatory environment for digital service providers due to their overlapping scopes.
-The broad definitions of 'controllers' and 'processing of personal data' under the GDPR mean that intermediaries regulated by the DSA may also be considered controllers.
-This overlap necessitates compliance with both regulations, with the GDPR generally taking precedence over aspects of the DSA.
+The broad definitions of 'controllers' and 'processing of personal data' under the GDPR mean that intermediaries regulated by the DSA may also be considered controllers.175 This overlap necessitates compliance with both regulations, with the GDPR generally taking precedence over aspects of the DSA.176

-When examining the technical design of online platforms, the DSA and the GDPR set broad standards regarding the technical aspects of interface design rather than prohibiting specific practices.
-The Article 25 GDPR on DPbD and DPbD requires controllers to integrate data protection into the design of their systems, ensuring that appropriate technical and organisational measures are implemented to ensure the protection of data subject rights.
+When examining the technical design of online platforms, the DSA and the GDPR set broad standards regarding the technical aspects of interface design rather than prohibiting specific practices.177 Article 25 GDPR on DPbD and DPbDf requires controllers to integrate data protection into the design of their systems, ensuring that appropriate technical and organisational measures are implemented to ensure the protection of data subject rights.
 Conversely, Article 25 DSA is presented as a prohibition rather than a principle by addressing the implementation of manipulative online interface designs directly.
-As such, the GDPR focuses on preventing manipulation related to data collection, while the DSA covers broader aspects of manipulative design, making the two regulations complementary in regulating dark patterns.
-The DSA covers broader aspects of manipulative design, making the two
+As such, the GDPR focuses on preventing manipulation related to data collection, while the DSA covers broader aspects of manipulative design, making the two regulations complementary in regulating dark patterns.178